uroybd/topobon/src/site/notes/Personal/Journal/The Supposed Last Year of My Life/Eternal Sunshine.md

 Leaving those behind, we took a turn, and we're in an *English Forest*[^1] of Eucalyptus, and Mahogany with a tennis lawn embedded in its bosom.
 We went through it, following a brick walkway covered with fallen leaves.
 The fragrance of Eucalyptus, the intermittent rays of morning sun dancing through the thickness of the leaves blended so much that it felt like the rays are fragrant themselves.

 Then, there were Indian Mynas.
 We used to believe that seeing an even number of those birds brings good luck, while seeing in odd numbers is a dire omen.
-But, there were hundreds of them, practically uncountable to me.
-I felt panic, as much a 4–5 years old can feel, then felt an unusual calm upon resignation.
-I guess life taught me very early about the amount of control we have over the world, the futility of divination, of depending on external situations to be happy.
+But, there were hundreds of them, practically uncountable to me, causing exasperation at first.
+Being just a child, I was incapable of fixating on a fearful idea for too long.
+Therefore, I stopped counting totally.
+I found this resignation, particularly peaceful.
+Life, in a nutshell, always have been a menagerie of infinite Indian Mynas.
+All our effort to divine our little concerns from such an intricacy is wastefully futile.

 All of it made a lasting impression of wonder I never overcame.
 Times and again, I visited the place.
 Only in memory, of course.
 Partially due to the fear that it will not be the same, partially due to the notion that I might have already lost the innate sense of wonder I used to have as a boy.